matidev200/matidev200/README.md

-### Hi there, i'm Matias 👋
+<h1 align="center">Hi, I'm Matias 👋 </h1>

-I'm a python developer and a lover of the computer cience, I started programming since I was 14 years old actually I'm 18.
+I'm a python developer and a lover of the computer science, I started programming since I was 14 years old actually I'm 18.
 Since then I've been focused on the backend, with frameworks like django and flask, then I improved my skills learning libraries how django REST,JWT tokens and a little of testing.

 ### Connect with me :ok_hand: